-at least in his contemporary terminology, when he introduces the first lament by saying, "And then shall ye lament" (Helaman 13:32).
-Moreover, a compelling point is made in a mirroring lament uttered some forty years later over the destroyed city Moronihah, a lament that Mormon introduces with the words, "And in another place they were heard to cry and mourn" (3 Nephi 8:25; more on this below).
-As Richard N. Boyce has noted, not only does one of the bases of the relationship of God and his people lie in their cry to God, but also the cry to God is fundamental to the inspired and inspiring laments of the Old Testament.
-As I read this passage in 3 Nephi, it is a similar notion that Mormon is expressing when he notes the cries of lament that followed the destruction of the city Moronihah.
+uite unexpectedly I have discovered that the recorded words of Samuel the Lamanite include two laments, that is, psalms or poems that express sorrow.
+Measured by the criteria for laments identified by scholars of the biblical Psalms,1 the two from Samuel do not fit precisely.
+However, in my view, they exhibit enough characteristics to qualify as lament literature.
+Samuel himself apparently identifies them as laments, at least in his contemporary terminology, when he introduces the first lament by saying, "And then shall ye lament" (Hel.
+13:32).
+Moreover, a compelling point is made in a mirroring lament uttered some forty years later over the destroyed city Moronihah, a lament that Mormon introduces with the words, "And in another place they were heard to cry and mourn" (3 Ne.
+8:25, emphasis added).
+As Richard N. Boyce has noted, not only does one of the bases of the relationship of God and his people lie in their cry to God, but also the cry to God is fundamental to the inspired and inspiring laments of the Old Testament.2 As I read this passage in 3 Nephi,

+Mormon is expressing a similar notion when he notes the cries of lament that followed the destruction of the city Moronihah.

-To be sure, because we must rely on Joseph Smith's translation of the passage, we cannot be certain that we are taking account of all of the nuances that may have been present in the text preserved on the Book of Mormon plates.
-As a result, we may not grasp the precise balancing that the composer intended between the various parts of the poems, particularly in the second and longer piece.
-Even so, the texts of the laments are sufficiently clear, are apparently translated with sufficient literalism, and are bracketed distinctly enough in the text that one can offer a preliminary set of observations, including the fact that there exist formal structural frames within each.
+To be sure, we must rely on Joseph Smith's translation of the passage, so we cannot be certain that we are taking account of all of the language nuances that may have been present in the text preserved on the Book of Mormon plates.
+As a result, we may not grasp the precise balancing that the composer intended between the various parts of the two poems, particularly in the second and longer piece.
+Even so, the texts of the laments are sufficiently clear, are apparently translated with sufficient literalism,3 and are bracketed distinctly enough in the text that one can offer a pre-liminary set of observations, including the fact that formal structural frames exist within each.4

-The two laments appear near the end of chapter thirteen of Helaman and form part of the long haranguing speech that Samuel delivered from the top of the city wall of Zarahemla.
-As I read the text, one cannot determine whether he sang, chanted,
+The two laments appear near the end of chapter 13 of Helaman and form part of the long haranguing speech that Samuel delivered from the top of the city wall of Zarahemla.
+Of course, one cannot determine whether he sang, chanted, or spoke these pieces, although the possibility of singing, or perhaps more likely chanting, cannot be ruled out.